robfletcher/grails-scaffolding/readme.md

 ## Bugs

  * Autocompleted results need to re-position horizontally if window resized
+ * Text in elements added by JS needs to be i18nized

 ## Appearance

  * Blue mouseover highlight on list table looks wrong
  * Do messages with opaque full with bar like Songkick?
+ * Do something more interesting with h1 tags?
+ * Move mandatory indicator to right of form field (when not stacked)

 ## Browser issues

+ * Appears to be a double margin on left of button bar inputs in IE6 & 7
  * Fonts look terrible in IE8 (oddly they look OK in IE6 & IE7)
  * Left padding on buttons is wrong on iPhone (might just be xcode emulator)
  * Use `@media screen and (monochrome)` to optimise rendering on Kindle